-- 1. Stop the vehicle and shift your transmission into "N" (Neutral). - Set the parking brake.
-Your vehicle can roll unless the brakes are applied.
+- Stop the vehicle and shift your transmission into NEUTRAL (N). - Set the parking brake.
+Your vehicle can roll unless the brakes are applied. - Pull the transfer case shift lever into N SET PARK BRAKE.

 To shift into or out of 4LO: